Thames Water Strategic Partnership (TWSP)

 How can you get involved?

-Throughout 2024, Thames21 hosted Open Days about the upcoming installation of SuDS across several areas in Hounslow as well as hosting planting days such as those at Renfrew Road and Thornbury Park where local residents helped install plants in the SuDS flowerbed.
+Throughout 2024, our partner Thames21 hosted Open Days about the upcoming installation of SuDS across several areas in Hounslow as well as hosting planting days such as those at Renfrew Road and Thornbury Park where local residents helped install plants in the SuDS flowerbed.

 Where and why?